by | Oct 21, 2024

 About the Author

-Jana Gouchev is the Managing Partner of Gouchev Law and a prominent corporate lawyer on the leading edge of technology law and complex commercial transactions.
-She delivers legal and commercial insight that propels companies forward.
-Jana's practice is focused on Corporate Law, Data Privacy and Information Security, Tech Law (consulting, SaaS, and AI), Complex Commercial Contracts, Intellectual Property, and M&A.
+Jana Gouchev is the Managing Partner of Gouchev Law and a prominent attorney specializing in commercial transactions and intellectual property, and at the forefront of technology law.
+Jana's keen legal and business acumen drives companies towards success.
+Her practice is focused on Corporate Law, Data Privacy and Information Security, Technology Law (covering consulting, SaaS, and AI), Complex Commercial Contracts, Intellectual Property, and Mergers and Acquisitions.

-Jana is passionate about working with change-makers.
-Hailing from an AmLaw 50 firm, Jana is the right-hand counsel to executives of the world’s most innovative brands.
-Her client roster includes Estee Lauder, Hearst, Nissan, Squarespace, tech consulting firms, and SaaS companies.
-Jana is featured in Forbes, Bloomberg, The New York Law Journal, Law360, Modern Counsel, Inc., and Business Insider for her legal insights on including Tech Law, IP and Mergers and Acquisitions.
+Jana is passionate about collaborating with change-makers in various industries.
+With a background at an AmLaw 50 firm, she serves as a trusted advisor to executives of some of the world’s most forward-thinking brands.
+Her client portfolio features Estee Lauder, Hearst, Nissan, Squarespace, tech consulting firms, and various SaaS companies.
+Jana has been recognized in prominent publications such as Forbes, Bloomberg, The New York Law Journal, Law360, Modern Counsel, Inc., and Business Insider for her expert commentary on Technology Law, Intellectual Property, and Contracts and M&A.

 More Resources For You